TimFins/Software-Project-Checker-Winter-2025/02_Example_List_Sorting_Evaluation/README.md

 # Evaluator Microservice For List Sorting

 The goal of this example is to show you a Python microservice, which provides detailed feedback to students solving list sorting exercises.
-In this example the student gets a list of numbers and the way they should be sorted, so ascending or descending.
-After the student solved the exercise, a request is sent to the evaluator microservice checking whether the student solved the exercise correctly.
+In this example the student gets a list of numbers and the way they should be sorted, so in ascending order or descending order.
+After the student submits the exercise, a request is sent to the evaluator microservice checking whether the student solved the exercise correctly.
 All the HTTP POST requests for the list sorting topic are sent to the endpoint `/example-list-evaluation`.
 This endpoint checks which task type should be evaluated based on the `taskType` string contained in the request and forwards the task to the according function.
 Each of the two tasks which can be evaluated in this microservice, sorting in ascending order and sorting in descending order, has a task type.
 The HTTP POST request's body contains all the information about the task as well as the student's submission needed to evaluate the task.
-So the route receives the provided list and the student's submission and sends back a grade from 0 to 100, detailled feedback as text and the solution as a response.
+So, the route receives the provided list and the student's submission and responds back with a grade from 0 to 100, detailed feedback as text and the solution.

 ## Flask Server
 For evaluating each task, a HTTP POST request will be sent to the microservice, a web server hosted via flask.